circlespace/covid19/README.md

 # covid19

+One Jupyter notebook to explain how one can calculate R_0 from the publicly available data from Robert-Koch Institute.
+The notebook contains interactive plots.
+In order to see them correctly.

 Some simple analysis of the data of COVID-19 infections in Germany and extra-polaation using the sigmoid function.

 Using data by the John Hopkins University at: \